demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

   type Username = private Username of string
 ```

-The `private` constructor ensure that we can create a value of type `Username` only inside the `Domain` module.
+The `private` constructor ensures that we can create a value of type `Username` only inside the `Domain` module.

 Then add the `tryCreate` function as a static member function of `Username`